nehajessy/Object-detection-and-Image-segmentation/README.md

-Here's a concise `README.md` for your GitHub project:

----

 # YOLOv8 + SAM: Object Detection and Background Removal

 This project demonstrates object detection and segmentation using YOLOv8 and the Segment Anything Model (SAM) with Vision Transformer (ViT-H).
 After detecting and segmenting objects in an image, the background is removed, isolating the object of interest.